bb-acarrera/PLUTO/docs/validatorConfig.md

 ## environmentStyle

 Configuration for styling background and border color of different PLUTO instances.
 Configuration matching current environmentLabel will be used.
 Values on properties must match valid CSS attributes.
-Images for "landingImage" must be valid names from the server/assets directory.
+Images for "landingImage" must be valid urls.

 ``` json
     "environmentLabel" : {